martinsolent/figma/docs/pixel_perfect/pixel-perfect-app-bar.md

  ![](../images/pixel_perfect/top_bar/align_more.gif)

+ ###  Apply Auto Layout

-  We need to apply **Auto Layout** to each of the frames, This will mean the frames will collapse and we need to re-align them back to the original size and positions.
+  We need to apply **Auto Layout** to each of the frames, this will mean the frames will collapse and we need to re-align them back to the original size and positions.

   Select **trailing-icon 1** in the properties panel on the right